Where does my tap water come from?

 - Ammonia stabilizes chlorine to form a longer-lasting disinfectant.

-- Sodium hydroxide reduces corrosion of metals like lead.
+- Sodium carbonate and carbon dioxide reduces corrosion of metals like lead.

 Portland's treatment is changing in the coming decade.
-By 2022, we will have improved corrosion control treatment to further reduce the amount of lead and other metals that can get into drinking water.
 To maintain maximum resilience in our system and to abide by federal drinking water regulations, by 2027 Bull Run water will be filtered.

 How water moves through the city